-Net cash used in investing activities in fiscal year 2021 was USD 41.1 million, compared to USD 7.7 million in 2020.
-Increase is mainly related to acquisition of subsidiaries and increase in short-term investments.
+Net cash used in investing activities in fiscal year 2022 was USD 6.4 million, compared to USD 40.9 million in 2021.
+Decrease is mainly related to acquisition of subsidiaries and changes in short term investment.

-Net Cash provided by financing activities for fiscal year 2021 was USD 51.1 million compared to USD 0.7 million in fiscal year 2020 of, increase is mainly related to net proceeds of USD 37.0 million capital raise and proceeds of USD 18.3 million from long-term loan.
+Net Cash used in financing activities for fiscal year 2022 was USD 2.3 million compared to net cash provided by financing activities for fiscal year 2021 was USD 51.0 million, decrease is mainly related to net proceeds of USD 37.0 million capital raise and proceeds of USD 18.3 million from long-term loan in 2021.

-As of December 31, 2021, the Company's cash and cash equivalents and short term bank deposits were USD 32.0 million Compared to USD 10.6 million as of December 31, 2020.
+As of December 31, 2022, the Company's cash and cash equivalents and short-term bank deposits were USD 18.7 million Compared to USD 32.0 million as of December 31, 2021.

+Amir Hai

-Amir Hai Chief Financial Officer
+Chief Financial Officer